MarioGibney/bitcoin-security-research/Tracking Blockspace Market Development.md

 This efficiency gain can be measured using the metric outputs/transaction.
 The more outputs there are on average, the fewer of them are likely to be change outputs, representing a genuine increase in blockspace efficiency.
 Again, this will capture other efficiency improvements that might reduce the need for change outputs, such as more advanced coin selection in wallets.

-[chart showing outputs/transaction over time]
+[graph of real data showing outputs/transaction over time, overlaid with batching adoption]

 These two metrics are useful since they are cleanly measureable, and reflect more or less strict improvements in usage.
 That is, the inputs used can perform the same functions they were before SegWit/batching/taproot, they just use less blockweight, and many unnecessary inputs/outputs are eliminated.